 The day following this short rest at the beach was a garden day and I went to work with one family, a young married couple and their child.
 I asked about the dry period and how they managed their gardening during this time.
 Again, I heard complaints about how difficult it had been to plant yam tubers over the past months, that the young leaves would be burnt by the constant sun.
 "This is because of what they call El Niño in the workshops."
 "And what is El Niño for you?"
 I wanted to know.
 "It is this time where there is only sun, this is what they [in the workshops] call part of climate change."
-The young couple explained further that they had lost some yam at that time and that their bananas had not grown as expected, but that this year they would grow again.
+The couple explained further that they had lost some yam at that time and that their bananas had not grown as expected, but that this year they would grow again.
 They had never seen a growing season like it.
-After these concerns they concluded: "But you have to try", underlining their own responsibility for making crops grow, showing that failure cannot be blamed on an environmental change causing them to have problems, but that rather their own approaches to these challenges was the critical factor.
+After expressing these concerns, they concluded: "But you have to try", underlining their own responsibility for making crops grow, showing that failure cannot be blamed on an environmental change causing them to have problems, but that rather their own approaches to these challenges was the critical factor.
 In the evenings after the sun set and we were back in the village, during my usual rounds passing by the kitchen-houses, Dixoners had their dinner or sat down for a chat, very often with a shell of kava.
 We again exchanged thoughts I had experienced during the sunny, and therefore exhausting, garden day.
 I was concerned with the questions - what can one do when there is this drought and what did they do?
 Since everyone was in relaxation mode, they just laughed and told me that they had switched on to other cultivars and other planting sites.
 "Malele bananas did not grow well, but others were fine."
-When some malele banana plants37 do not bear fruits, they moved their banana gardens to the riverside.
+When some malele banana plants1 do not bear fruits, they moved their banana gardens to the riverside.
 They assured me that to continue and diversify cultivation would be the only option.

-During this time, Dixoners had been dealing with what they had heard in adaptation projects over the past couple of years, being part of climate discussions.
+During this time, villagers had been dealing with what they had heard in adaptation projects over the past couple of years, being part of climate discussions.
 I approached them as experts in their own terms, having interacted with governmental and international experts to create a climate change site, as explained in the previous chapter.
-In a similar vein, but working with the Makushi in Guyana, James Whitaker considers diverse climate change encounters with NGOs, eco-tourists and consultants, looking at the ontological framing of climate change among villagers underlining pluralism: "expressions indicate the heterogeneity of local ontological concepts (Whitaker 2018) as well as the influence of outsiders" (Whitaker 2020, 848).
-"Ontological heterogeneity" in connection with climate change between and also inside different groups have been noted by Whitaker (2020, 855), as well as other authors (Burman 2017; Rosengren 2018).
-Here, ontological differences become visible through interactions, especially when talking about global issues such as climate change (Rosengren 2018).
-This chapter deals with the question about how climate change urban narratives will meet village everyday lives.
-I then look at the solutions worked out by the villagers in these encounters: namely a concept that ni-Vanuatu living in the Dixon Reef area called klaemet jenj.
-I take this not only as a Bislama translation of climate change but as a new concept (Pascht 2019).
-As Arno Pascht explains, considering these new concepts bring out new climate change nuances, localising global discourses and practices (ibid.).
-I will refer to relevant recent approaches in anthropology and geography to the study of Pacific Islanders' encounters and practices.
+In a similar vein, but working with the Makushi in Guyana, James Whitaker considers diverse climate change encounters with NGOs, eco-tourists and consultants, looking at the ontological framing of climate change among villagers underlining pluralism: "expressions indicate the heterogeneity of local ontological concepts (Whitaker 2018)

-37 Kind of banana (Musa spp.) which is very common in Vanuatu (see Calandra 2017, 461).
+1 Kind of banana (Musa spp.) which is very common in Vanuatu (cf. Calandra 2017, 461).